Learn About the War Warsaw Saw on Fascinating Private Guided Tours

 Warsaw is quite inexpensive when you compare them with other European capital cities.
 A nights accommodation starts from US$17 for very basic and rises to US$150 for a 5-star hotel.
 An evening meal for two costs on average US$37 and this is with wine and a dessert.
 Lunch costs on average US$8 with a drink!
 The price of guided tours vary from season to season but also among operators so check around for best price.

 Book in advance of travelling accommodation and sightseeing tours of major attractions especially when travelling during the summer months.
 Warsaw is very safe and has a very low crime rate, but you still need to be careful.
-Pickpockets are normally in action in crowded areas and it is not advisable to walk alone late at night in dark streets.
+Be aware of your surroundings in crowded areas and it is not advisable to walk alone late at night in dark streets.
 Stay in a group and get taxis.
 Tipping is not included and is always appreciated.

 The climate in Warsaw is called temperate continental climate.
 This means the winters are very cold and summers are warm/hot.
 The hottest months are June to August with temperatures in the late 20’s on average.
 The coolest months are December to February with temperatures in the minus degrees celsius.
 The driest month os February and the wettest month is June.
 These are only guidelines as with climate change it could vary.